-- Retrofit baseline: The building's own specific level of pre-retrofit site energy usage intensity (EUI). - o Post-retrofit site EUI reductions of at least 25% are measured against the pre-retrofit baseline to determine the "sliding scale" incentive amount. - A building must be five years or older to qualify for 179D(f)'s retrofit path. - Project must be set forth in a "qualified retrofit plan" certified by a professional engineer or registered architect. - o No requirement that the government review or approve the qualified retrofit plan.

-- Taxpayer must wait to claim the retrofit deduction at least one year after the equipment is in service and the project results in anticipated site EUI reductions of at least 25%. - o Taxpayer cannot claim the retrofit deduction in the year it buys or installs equipment. - Architect/engineer must make a "final certification" of site EUI at least one year after the retrofit plan is implemented to show the requisite level of efficiency gain. - 179D(f) retrofit deduction amount and cap: - Uses the same sliding scale in the table on pg.
-1 - The deduction amount increases with greater efficiency gains proved-out in the retrofit plan's "final certification." - The deduction amount is capped at the retrofit plan's cost (i.e., "aggregate adjusted basis...of energy efficient building retrofit property placed in service").
+- Post-retrofit site EUI reductions of at least 25% are measured against the pre-retrofit baseline to determine the "sliding scale" incentive amount. - A building must be five years or older to qualify for 179D(f)'s retrofit 179D(f) path. - Project must be set forth in a "qualified retrofit plan" certified by a professional engineer or registered architect. - No requirement that the government review or approve the qualified retrofit plan. - Taxpayer must wait to claim the retrofit deduction for at least one year after the equipment is in service and the project results in anticipated site EUI reductions. - o Taxpayer cannot claim the retrofit deduction in the year it buys or installs equipment. - Architect/engineer must make a "final certification" of site EUI atleast one year after the retrofit plan is implemented to show the efficiency gain. - 179D(f) retrofit deduction amount and cap: - Uses the same sliding scale in the table on pg.
+2 - The greater the efficiency gains proved out in the retrofit plan's "final certification," the greater the deduction amount. - The deduction amount is capped at the retrofit plan's cost (i.e., "aggregate adjusted basis...of energy efficient building retrofit property placed in service").